prp-e/micro-controller-design/chapter3.md

 The carry is here normal, and every subtraction shall have one, now, we can do every subtraction with this method.
 The carry has a role now, we call it **Sign Flag** and when we want to design our final process core, we will consider a bit for this bit, too.
 In next chapter, we'll learn logical operations, which are very important in every computer.

+## Now, what should we do?
+In our *proccess core* , we will use two's complement system, as the main system.
+Now, we need another type of operations, called *Logical Operations*.
+In next chapter, we learn logical operations.